-The current Pātubhāvasutta is again found in the Aṅguttaranikāyo, the chapter of six items – Chakkanipātapāḷi.
+The Pātubhāvasutta is again found in the Aṅguttaranikāyo, the chapter of six items, Chakkanipātapāḷi.

 This sutta lays out six advantageous prerequisites that assist one in encountering, traversing, and developing the Eightfold Noble Path.
 Most are straightforward although two of them could use a little further explanation.
 The first of these:

-The second that may help to have some explanation is the rebirth in the Ariyan region.
-Ariyāyatane as the region, the sphere where the Ariyan people dwell, from whom one can get inspiration.
+The second, with the help of some explanation, is the rebirth in the Ariyan region.
+Ariyāyatane is the region or sphere where the Ariyan people dwell, from whom one can get inspiration.
 An individual becomes an ariyā after entering the stream of liberation by destroying at least the first three fetters, thus experiencing nibbana and reaching one of the four stages of liberation.
-To be born and able to live in such a region and then making the right choices is indeed an important welfare —maṅgala1:
+To be born and able to live in such a region and then making the right choices is indeed an important welfare, maṅgala.1